FallenGameR/Books/sa_book_1/notes.md

 - When things in an organization are not doing well, hire reform-orineted people.
 Highly skilled people with expirience at well-run sites are more likelly to be reformers.
 On the other hand if things go well hire hunior people, reward best workers, retain institutional knowlege.
 - Customers don't like faceless organizations, it is easier to get angry at a person whom you have never met.
 - "Thank you for reporting this.
 It helped us fix the problem and find ways to prevent it in the future."
+- "Let's hear from the people in the room who have not spoken yet" (if somebody talkative takes all the initiative).
+In extreme cases go round the room asking each individually.
+- Add who needs to read this to mass communication emails (or who can stop reading because this is not relevant).
+- Free lunch lotery based on the ticket number (every 1000th).
+- You are spending so much time mopping the floor that you don't have time to fix the leak.

 ## Ideas